-Selling Your Phone to ecoATM
+Selling Your Phone to EcoATM

 If you’re looking to sell an old phone, particularly one that’s damaged or outdated, ecoATM may be the most convenient option for you.
-EcoATM kiosks are located in popular stores like Kroger and Walmart across 48 different states, so there’s a good chance you have one nearby.
+EcoATM kiosks are located in popular stores including Kroger and Walmart across 48 different states, so there’s a good chance you have one nearby.

 Compared to other companies that buy used phones, ecoATM offers the fastest payment method (instant cash) and accepts phones in any condition.
 Still, you probably won’t get the highest offer from an ecoATM kiosk.

 If you’re thinking about selling your phone to ecoATM, here are five things to know before heading to a kiosk: